rohanv32/InboxZing/README.md

 6. **Run the Application**

-     Once you have set up your virtual environment, installed dependencies, and configured MongoDB and NewsAPI, you can run the application:
+     Once you have set up your virtual environment, installed dependencies, and configured MongoDB and NewsAPI, you can run the application's backend:

       ```bash
-        python app.py
+        python3 api.py

+6. **Frontend Guide**

+     Please go to https://github.com/rohanv32/InboxZingReact and follow the set up instructions there.

 ## License 📎
 This project is licensed under the MIT license.